 – You pull into a parking spot just after dark on a slow Tuesday to get a bite to eat.
 You get distracted and leave a dent in the car beside you.
 There’s visible damage, but your car doesn’t show anything and no one is around.
 They shouldn’t have parked so close to *your* spot so why should your insurance have to cover the damage?

 Please re-read the passage at the top in Proverbs 1, and remember it the next time that you come to a test of your integrity.
-It’s too easy to think that no one can see you when you have the opportunity to profit at the expense of another, but God always sees and he knows the motives in your heart.
+It’s too easy to think that no one can see you when you have the opportunity to profit at the expense of another, but God always sees and he knows the motives of your heart.